 Can dogs eat peppermint?

-Peppermint is toxic for dogs if ingested.
+Peppermint is toxic for dogs if ingested in large quantities.

 If you use essential oils in your home, make sure you keep them out of the reach of pets and children.